Mathabatha ‘plays for both sides’ as ANC leadership battle heats up

 “The ANC is facing a credibility crisis and loss of confidence by the public.

+“Factions are destroying the ANC.
 Some leaders have become existential threat to the organisation and posing danger to society,” he said.

 Meanwhile Bongani Mdakane reports that the convener of the biggest ANC region in the Free State, Thabo Mokoena, has pushed for Ramaphosa to stay at the helm of the party for the next five years.